R.I. Bong Air Force Base: Bong Corporation

 The Wisconsin legislature enacted Chapter 646, Laws of 1965, in order to remove the air base property from the jurisdiction of the Bong Commission.
 This move nullified all contracts signed by the Bong Commission.
 This also resulted in the 960-acre parcel being transferred to the Conservation Department, setting off litigation between Herro and Associates and the Bong Corporation.
 The case wound up in the Wisconsin Supreme Court, which ruled that contracts entered in to between Herro and the Bong Corporation could not be nullified.
 In that same ruling, the court pointed out that the state had the power of condemnation, so long as Herro and Associates were justly compensated.

 The Conservation Department's successor, the Wisconsin Department of Natural Resources, initiated condemnation proceedings in 1973, resulting in monies awarded to Herro and Associates in the Circuit Court of Kenosha County.
 Herro was to receive $293,000 for the 960-acre parcel, and $15,851 for the rights to the 1,584 parcel.
 Herro appealed this ruling to the Wisconsin Supreme Court and filed a $1.4 million claim.
 The court upheld the lower court's decision, and the title for the land was turned over to the Wisconsin DNR.

 The Wisconsin Department of Natural Resources went on to acquire 1,971 acres of land intended by the federal government for wildlife conservation.
-The GSA stipulated in the deed that the parcel would be "continuously used only for the conversation of wildlife".
+The GSA stipulated in the deed that the parcel would be "continuously used only for the conservation of wildlife".
 If the department failed to meet those requirements, the land would be returned to the federal government.